Exact Clustering in Tensor Block Model: Statistical Optimality and Computational Limit: Numerical Studies

 {\bf Impact of Initialization to HLloyd}.
 The second simulation examines the impact of initialization to the performance of the high-order Lloyd algorithm.
 We consider CER for $p = 50$, $r = 5$, $d \in \{3,4\}$, and $\Delta_{\min} \in \{0.3,0.5,0.7,1,2\}$.
-Given a contamination rate $\varepsilon$, we generate initialization labels by randomly shuffle $100\varepsilon$\% labels of the ground truth and then run HLloyd.
+Given a contamination rate $\varepsilon$, we generate initialization labels by randomly shuffling $100\varepsilon$\% labels of the ground truth and then run HLloyd.
 Figure \ref{fig: init impact lloyd} shows that the clustering error decreases as the signal strength $\Delta_{\min}$ increases or the contamination rate decreases in both $d = 3$ and $4$ settings.
 This shows that stronger signal and better initialization enhance the clustering performance of the HLloyd algorithm.
-We also confirm from the experiment that a proper initialization is crucial for the success of HLloyd.
-We will show next that the proposed HSC algorithm does a good job on this.
+The experiment also indicates that a proper initialization is crucial for the success of HLloyd.
+We will show next that the proposed HSC algorithm can achieve a proper initialization.